Zugamifk/araci/README.md

 Different areas have different weather patterns.
 Different types of weather create different conditions that affect the player, enemies, and other things.
 Magic can affect or change the weather.

 ### Shrines
 Shrines are scattered throughout the world.
-Player pray at a shrine to perform one of man actions
+Player pray at a shrine to perform one of man actions.
+An offering is needed to make a prayer.
+For each offering, a skill point is granted as well as a blessing:
-* Make an offering for a magic skill
+* Knowledge: gain an extra skill point
-* Make an offering for a pact
+* Faith: make a pact
-* Heal (1 heart? full? depends on offering?)
+* Health: Heal to full health
+* Protection: On death, return to life with limited health
+*
 An offering can only be made once at each shrine.
 Shrines can be used to fast travel to other shrines.